-5.4.
+- 4.4.
 Composition: The composition of the Governing Board shall at all times be determined by and consistent with the Articles and Bylaws and Applicable Law.
-In carrying out their responsibilities, the law imposes on Governing Board members the fiduciary duties of care, loyalty, and obedience to the law.
-The membership of each charter school's governing board shall be of this state.

-5.5.
-Change in Status or Governance: The Governing Board shall not alter its legal status, restructure or reorganize without first obtaining written authorization from the State Board.
+In carrying out their responsibilities, the law imposes on Governing Board members the fiduciary duties of care, loyalty, and obedience to the law. - 4.5.
+Change in Status or Governance: The Governing Board shall not alter its legal status, without first obtaining written authorization from the State Board.
 The Governing Board shall notify the state board of any minor, non-material, modification of the School's Bylaws within fifteen (15) business days of approval by the Governing Board.
 The Governing Board shall notify the state board of any changes to the Board Roster and Disclosures within fifteen (15) business days of their taking effect and provide an amended Board Roster and Disclosures.
-If, at any time, the governing board fails to operate under the terms of its Bylaws it shall immediately notify the state board of that failure.

-5.6.
-Conflicts of Interest: The Governing Board adopted a "Conflicts of Interest Policy" and a "Code of Ethics" for all governing board members.
-These are attached to this charter as "Attachment 3: Conflict of Interest Policy and Code of Ethics" and shall at all times comply with its provisions.
-Any amendment to Attachment 3: Conflict of Interest Policy and Code of Ethics must be adopted by the Governing Board.
-Any approved changes may be made without amendment to this charter.
+If, at any time, the governing board fails to operate in accordance with the terms of its Bylaws it shall immediately notify the state board of that failure. - 4.6.
+Conflicts of Interest: The Governing Board will adopt a "Conflicts of Interest Policy" and a "Code of Ethics" for all governing board members.
+Any amendment to Conflict of Interest Policy and Code of Ethics must be adopted by the Governing Board.
+Any approved changes may be made without amendment to this contract. - 4.7.

-5.7.
 Hiring of Family Members: The school governing board shall adopt a policy regarding the hiring of family members to avoid nepotism in hiring and supervision.
 The policy shall include but is not limited to disclosure to the governing board of potential nepotism in hiring and supervision.
-Any person subject to the policy with a conflict shall not be involved in the hiring decision or supervision of a potential employee.

-5.8.
-Affiliation: Individuals compensated by an education service provider are prohibited from serving as a voting member on the governing board of any charter school unless the state board waives such prohibition.
+Any person subject to the policy with a conflict shall not be involved in the hiring decision or supervision of a potential employee. - 4.8.
+Affiliation: Individuals compensated by an education service provider are prohibited from serving as a voting member on the governing board of any charter school unless the state board waives such prohibition. - 4.9.

-5.9.
 Operation by Education Service Provider: If the charter school is operated by an education service provider, the governing board of the charter school shall have access to all records of the education service provider that are necessary to evaluate any provision of the contract or evaluate the education service provider's performance under the contract.

-5.10.
-Posting the School's Annual Budget: The governing board shall post the charter school's annual budget on the charter school's Internet site for public viewing within ten days of approval of the budget.
-Each posted budget shall continue to be accessible for public viewing on the Internet site for all subsequent budget years.
+4.10.
+Posting the School's Annual Budget: The governing board shall post the charter school's annual budget for each year of this Contract Term on the charter school's Internet site for public viewing within ten days of approval of the budget.
+Each posted budget shall continue to be accessible for public viewing on the Internet site for all subsequent budget years during this Contract Term.